jzhou316/jzhou316.github.io/_pages/about.md

 Prior to Harvard, I received my B.S. degree in EE from Tsinghua University.

 My primary research interests lie in the area of natural language processing and machine learning.
 I use deep learning and structured prediction methods for understanding language semantics in order to build intelligent systems that are more accurate, interpretable, efficient, and accessible.
+Practically, this involves a wide-range of generation problems, such as text, semantic representations, code and programs, reasoning and explanations, etc. with different resources.
 I am also broadly interested in learning and generation of structured data (such as graphs) related to/beyond language, and would love to collaborate on data-driven interdisciplinary applications.

 Selected Publications